 When applying for jobs, work placements or sponsorship, students may be invited for interview on days that conflict with coursework activities.
 Students should in the first instance seek to rearrange the interview rather than the coursework.
 If this proves impossible, then the student should try to rearrange the coursework.
-This must be done in advance and if not possible the coursework session must be attended.
+Such re-arrangements must be made in advance.
+Retrosepctive requests will not be accepted.

 Coursework may not be rearranged to accommodate College sporting commitments or College or University training sessions.
 Students will, wherever practicable, be allowed to seek to rearrange coursework that conflicts with University sporting fixtures.
-Arrangements need to be made in advance.
-Retrospective requests will not be accepted.
+Such re-arrangements must be made in advance.
+Retrosepctive requests will not be accepted.